 A little bit about me

 My road to working in nutrition started when I was in my late 30s, and I was diagnosed with breast cancer.
-An operation followed with a several rounds of chemotherapy and radiotherapy.
+An operation followed with several rounds of chemotherapy and radiotherapy.

 This is when I discovered nutrition.
 I decided to go back to school and after 3 years of intensive study, treating myself as a guinea pig along the way, I started to feel so much better.